 Meanwhile, back to the scones and brown bread class

-We were able to reschedule our class for a time later in the afternoon for the scones and brown bread lesson.
-We were excited about the class, as we had been eating scones since early June when we arrived in Scotland, and the brown soda bread was a perennial on the menu of every restaurant we had gone to in Ireland.
+We were able to reschedule our class to make scones and brown bread for a time later in the afternoon.
+We were excited about the class, as we had been eating scones since early June when we arrived in Scotland, and the brown soda bread is a perennial on the menu for every restaurant in Ireland.
 Often, our lunch was the hearty seafood chowder that seemed to be on all the menus, accompanied by fresh brown soda bread.

 We drove the thirty minutes to the home of Kate, our instructor, arriving just a few minutes late.
 Kate is a trim blonde, probably in her early sixties.
 She is warm, ebbulient, and just a little bit bossy.
 When we arrived, she was finishing up a class for a family of four, two parents and their daughters who are from Israel but are now living in NYC.
 Clearly no stranger to multi-tasking, Kate wasted no time in getting us started on our breadmaking, while helping the other family finish their class.